Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 <img width="655" height="456" alt="Screenshot 2025-10-15 at 21 57 47" src="https://github.com/user-attachments/assets/ef9cb7a7-6324-4565-9122-b5ea9d2cc9f7" />

-Impleneted XGboost classifer using same preprocesssing pipeline using hyper paramters like n_estimators, max_depth, col_sample, Sub_sample, Scale_pos_weight.
+Implemented XGboost classifer using same preprocesssing pipeline using hyper paramters like n_estimators, max_depth, col_sample, Sub_sample, Scale_pos_weight.
 (Scale_pos_weight: provides ratio of majority class to minority by penalizing misclassification of fraud cases more heavily.

 XGBoost performed notably better than the Logistic Regression model due to its ability to capture non-linear relationships and complex feature interactions that linear models somestime fail to capture .
-It achieved an increase in precision by 0.04 and a recall of 0.69, indicating a balanced trade-off between identifying true positives and minimizing false positives.
+It achieved an increase in precision by 0.04 and a recall of 0.69, indicating a balanced trade-off between identifying true positives and minimizing false negatives.

 The model effectively reduced false positives to 6,000 and false negatives were 121, showing that it can accurately detect positive cases while keeping misclassifications low.
 Overall, XGBoost delivered a strong balance between predictive accuracy and generalization, making it well-suited for this classification task.